wylee/jsun/README.md

 ### Differences with TOML

-- Parentheses are used instead of quotes to avoid splitting on dots
+- Parentheses are used instead of quotes to avoid splitting keys on dots
 - Objects created using `{}` syntax (AKA "inline tables" in TOML) can span multiple lines
 - There are no arrays of tables